sh-osama-sami/jenkins-lab/README.md

 - Configure Slack integration:
   - Navigate to **Manage Jenkins -> Configure System**
   - Scroll down to the **Global Slack Notifier Settings** section
-  - Add your Slack workspace URL and credentials
+  - Add your Slack workspace URL and credentials that you get from slack console by adding jenkins app